North Caicos & Middle Caicos Sights & Attractions

-More so than the other islands in the country, North Caicos and Middle Caicos have quite a few non-beach natural attractions, including caves, sea cliffs, ruined plantations and more.
+More so than the other islands in the country, North Caicos and Middle Caicos have quite a few non-beach natural attractions, including caves, sea cliffs, plantation ruins, and more.

-Of all the island in the Turks and Caicos, Middle Caicos definitely take the lead in majestic coastlines.
+Of all the islands in the Turks and Caicos, Middle Caicos definitely takes the lead in majestic coastlines.

 Indian Cave is another fascinating sight.
 This feature is a large open gallery cave, with sinkhole skylights, wild ficus trees and papayas.

-Cottage Pond is great example of a tropical blue hole.
-Bottoming out at about 260 feet (80m), this round brackish pond hides submerged cave systems as well.
+Cottage Pond is a great example of a tropical blue hole.
+Bottoming out at about 260 feet (80 m), this round brackish pond hides submerged cave systems as well.